terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

 Overview
 --------------------------------------------------------------------------------

-| This chapter explains the method of accessing the data stored in RDBMS.
+This chapter explains the method of accessing the data stored in RDBMS.

-| For O/R Mapper dependent part, refer to \ :doc:`DataAccessJpa`\ .
+For the O/R Mapper dependent part, refer to

+* \ :doc:`DataAccessMyBatis3`\
+* \ :doc:`DataAccessJpa`\

 About JDBC DataSource